cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-analyze.md

 ## Description

 `ANALYZE` collects statistics about the contents of tables in the database, and stores the results in the system table *pg_statistic*.
-Subsequently, Greenplum Database uses these statistics to help determine the most efficient execution plans for queries.
+Subsequently, Cloudberry Database uses these statistics to help determine the most efficient execution plans for queries.
 For information about the table statistics that are collected, see [Notes](#section5).

 With no parameter, `ANALYZE` collects statistics for every table in the current database.
 You can specify a table name to collect statistics for a single table.
 You can specify a set of column names in a specific table, in which case the statistics only for those columns from that table are collected.